 What type of damages can the victim’s family recover?

-The types of damages that can be recovered depends on the surviving family’s relationship to the decedent, but some damages that can often be recovered by the victim’s family are the loss of future earnings, cost of support and services, loss of companionship, mental pain and suffering, medical expenses, and funeral expenses.
+The types of damages that can be recovered depends on the surviving family’s relationship to the decedent, but some damages that can often be recovered by the victim’s family are the loss of net accumulations (earnings minus expenses), cost of support and services, loss of companionship, mental pain and suffering, medical expenses, and funeral expenses.
 See Fla.
 Stat. §768.21.

 It is very important to take note of the timing that is required to file a wrongful death suit.
 In the state of Florida, a wrongful death lawsuit must be filed within two years of the date of the death.